lindsaygelle/slice/README.md

 ```

 ### Fetch
+Retrieves the element at a specified index in the slice.
 ```Go
 s := &slice.Slice[string]{"apple", "banana", "cherry"}
 fruit := s.Fetch(1) // fruit will be "banana"
 ```

 ### FetchLength
+Retrieves the element at a specified index in the slice and the length of the slice.
 ```Go
 s := &slice.Slice[int]{10, 20, 30, 40, 50}
 value, length := s.FetchLength(2)